cosmostation/cosmosjs/README.md

 *:star: Developed / Developing by [Cosmostation](https://www.cosmostation.io/)*

-A JavasSript Open Source Library for [Cosmos Network](https://cosmos.network/), [IRISnet](https://www.irisnet.org/), [Kava](https://www.kava.io/) and [Band Protocol](https://bandprotocol.com/)
+A JavasSript Open Source Library for [Cosmos Network](https://cosmos.network/), [IRISnet](https://www.irisnet.org/), [Kava](https://www.kava.io/), [Band Protocol](https://bandprotocol.com/), and [IOV](https://iov.one/)

 This library supports cosmos address generation and verification.
 It enables you to create an offline signature functions of different types of transaction messages.
-It will eventually support all the other blockchains that are based on Tendermint in the future, such as IOV and others.
+It will eventually support all the other blockchains that are based on Tendermint in the future.

 [![MIT](https://img.shields.io/apm/l/vim-mode.svg)](https://github.com/cosmostation/cosmosjs/blob/master/LICENSE)
 [![NPM](https://badge.fury.io/js/%40cosmostation%2Fcosmosjs.svg)](https://www.npmjs.com/package/@cosmostation/cosmosjs)